stagedml/stagedml/README.md

    open Bash shell with `PYTHONPATH` pointing to local Python sources, and a collection of [helper shell functions](./env.sh).

-3. Now, we have to make sure we are using a compatible version of TensorFlow.
+3. Install TensorFlow.
 At the time of this writing, the default TF from Deepo Docker was a bit old, so we provide our favorite version as `./3rdparty/tensorflow` Git submodule.
 You have the following options:

    * (a) Check the current version of TF shipped with the Docker's base image.
      StagedML wants it to be >=`2.1`, maybe this requirement is already